Pediatric Nutrition Counseling for Kids and Families

 *This is a discounted rate only for clients paying out of pocket on the day of service.
 It is not the full rate billed to insurance plans.

-Ruby Oak Nutrition dietitians are in-network providers with most Blue Cross and Blue Shield insurance plans.
+Ruby Oak Nutrition dietitians are in-network providers with most Blue Cross Blue Shield and Aetna insurance plans.
 Many plans cover nutrition counseling at little or no to you.

-To verify whether your insurance benefits cover my services, call the phone number on the back of your insurance card and use the script provided here.
+To verify whether your insurance benefits cover our services, call the phone number on the back of your insurance card and use the script provided here.

 Check out the FAQ page for more about billing and reimbursement.